 One of the conveniences of having a small business credit card is the ability to have the information on file with vendors that frequently bill you.
 But once you’ve closed your credit card, you need to contact these billers and provide alternate payment information.
 Otherwise, you could eventually receive invoices that include penalties for late payments.

-4. Notify Authorized Cardholders
+4. Notify authorized cardholders

 When you close your small business credit card account, all of your employee authorized cardholders will be unable to make charges.
 You need to inform them that the account is closed and have them destroy their cards.
 You may also need to provide them with a new method of paying for company purchases.